ionic-team/ionic-docs/docs/developing/ios.md

 :::info Looking for the legacy iOS guide?

-The Developing for iOS guide has officially migrated to the Capacitor docs: https://capacitorjs.com/docs/ios.
-Looking for the legacy docs?
-[Click here](/docs/v6/developing/ios).
+The Developing for iOS guide has officially migrated to the [Capacitor docs](https://capacitorjs.com/docs/ios).
+You can still [access the legacy docs](/docs/v6/developing/ios).

 :::